 Cartwright, aboard the U.S.S.
 Reeves in Tokyo Harbor on 2 September, 1945, was in view of the formal surrender ceremony aboard the Admiral Halsey's flagship, the Battleship Missouri.
 His memoir tells the story of his return to his Bomber Squadron at Yonton Field in Okinawa and home via the Philippines on the USS Benevolence.

 Lt.
 Cartwright wrote numerous letters to the US Army Air Force requesting information about his crew.
-He had last seen Bill Abel on Okinawa, after they were both liberated from the notorious, undocumented, Ofuna Navy Interrogation Center and the Omori prison camps.
-He had last seen six of his crewmen in a prison cell somewhere in southern Honshu (Hiroshima, he later learned), and he had last seen his navigator, Roy Pedersen, bailing out of the flak-stricken, out of control Lonesome Lady.
+He had last seen Bill Abel on Okinawa, after they were liberated from the notorious, undocumented, Ofuna Navy Interrogation Center (Abel) and the Omori prison camp (Cartwright).
+Cartwright had last seen six of his crewmen in a prison cell somewhere in southern Honshu (Hiroshima, he later learned), and he had last seen his navigator, Roy Pedersen, bailing out of the flak-stricken, out of control Lonesome Lady.